Volox/node-social-post-wrapper/README.md

-# Social warp
+# Social wrap
-Warps a post from a social network into a generic Post
+Wraps a post from a social network into a generic Post

 # Usage